rjfarmer/pyMesa/README.md

 - 10000
 - 10108
 - 10398
-- >11035 (non released mesa version)
+-  Any version after 11035 (non released mesa version)

-Other versions can be supported upon request.

 If you want to play with fire and try with another version, then set the environment variable: